ss4ws/ss4ws.github.io/_posts/2018-08-20-VIC-script.md

 ### 8. Definition of context.

 So far, we have mentioned context.
-We have seen, for example, that there is a lack of it in the dictionary.
-We have seen with Breton and Shannon that words associate with each other to form set expressions,a phenomenon of predictability that can be frustrating for the poet, but extremely efficient in human communication.
+We have seen, for example, that there is a lack of context in the dictionary.
+We have seen with Breton and Shannon that words associate with each other to form set expressions, a phenomenon of predictability that can be frustrating for the poet, but extremely efficient in human communication.
 But let’s try to be more concrete.
 What is context?
 Please take a minute to define context with a partner.

 Context is:
 - “The part of the text or statement that surrounds a particular word or passage and determines its meaning”;